zeajose/first-teachable-machine/README.md

 <div/>

-You may also like href="https://github.com/jdilillo">Let the app guess</a>
+You may also like https://github.com/zeajose/let-the-app-guess